PaoloFori/kmeans_cvsa/README.md

 This script is responsible for:
 1. Training the K-Means model based on a training dataset.
 2. Exporting all required parameters (`centroids`, `mu`, `sigma`, `indices`, etc.) into the YAML file format required by this node.
-3. Generating and saving the datasets that are subsequently used to train the **QDA (Quadratic Discriminant Analysis)** classifier for the IC (Impaired Consciousness) state.
+3. Generating and saving the dataset used to train the **QDA (Quadratic Discriminant Analysis)** classifier for the IC (Impaired Consciousness) state.
+This dataset is saved as a **`.mat` file** which, in addition to the data, includes parameters such as the path to the K-Means classifier, the class labels, and the occipital channels (both names and indices, with the **indices in MATLAB notation**).

 ---